 Concurrently, PG&E evaluated long-term solutions to prevent future stormwater intrusion into IRZ wells and valve vaults.
 On June 30, 2022, PG&E presented a proposal to DTSC and DOI to install sump pumps in the IRZ well/valve vaults.
 The purpose is to automatically remove excess water in the vaults to prevent water damages.
 Currently, this process is performed manually.
 Excess water in the vaults will be conveyed in the existing remedy-produced water pipeline to the storage frac tanks located at the MW-20 Bench.
-PG&E has procured the sump pumps and has started the pump installation.
+PG&E procured the sump pumps and continued the installation of the sump pumps in November.